rwebaz/Political-Lessons-Project/docs/pages/Far-Better-Deal.md

 ---
 # A Far Better Deal

-The United States Federal Government spends enough money on interest payments to foreign governments to fund a $500 million National Lottery each and every day of the year.
+The United States Federal Government spends enough money on interest payments to foreign governments each and every day of the year to fund a $500 million National Lottery each and every day of the year!

 ## Table O Contents

+***

 - TOC
 {:toc}

-## The People's Platform v The Better Deal
+## The People's Platform Plus The Better Deal

+Taking the best aspects of both platforms

+***

-1.)
-Access to medical care for all
+### Access to medical care for all

 - Healthcare makes up approx. 1/5th of our entire $20 Trillion USD economy

+### Medicare Expansion

 - Some states did NOT participate in the original Medicare expansion offered by then President O'bama.